GovReady/govready-q/README.md

 See [Schema.md](Schema.md) for documentation on writing question and answer modules.

-Your Q deployment can pull module content from local directories and Github by listing the module sources ("repositories") in the `module-repos` key in the `environment.json` file.
-For example:
+Your Q deployment can pull module content from local directories and Github by creating Module Sources in the Django admin at [/admin/guidedmodules/modulesource/](http://localhost:8000/admin/guidedmodules/modulesource/).

-	...
+Each source binds a namespace in your local deployment to a repository to fetch modules from.
+All deployments must have a Module Source that maps the `system` namespace bound to the modules at the local path `modules/system` using the following `Spec` string:

-	"module-repos": {
+	{
+	  "path":"modules/system",
+	  "type":"local"
+	}

+This Module Source is created during the first run of `manage.py migrate`.

+The `Spec` field of Module Sources can be of these types (explanation follows below):

+	Local file system source:
-		"system": {
+	{
 		"type": "local",
 		"path": "modules/system"
-		},
+	}

+	Git repository source using a URL:
-		"my_modules/one": {
+	{
 		"type": "git",
 		"url": "git@github.com:GovReady/my-modules",
 		"branch": "master",
 		"path": "modules",
 		"ssh_key": "-----BEGIN RSA PRIVATE KEY-----\n...\n-----END RSA PRIVATE KEY-----\n"
-		},
+	}

+	Github repository using the Github API:
-		"my_modules/two": {
+	{
 		"type": "github",
 		"repo": "GovReady/my-modules",
 		"path": "modules",
 		"auth": { "user": "...", "pw": "..." }
-		},
 	}
-	...

-Each entry in `module-repos` binds a namespace in your local deployment (in this example: `system`, `my_modules/one`, and `my_modules/two`) to a repository of modules.
-All deployments must have the `system` namespace bound to the modules at the local path `modules/system`.
-The repositories can be of these types:

 * `"type": "local"` to load modules from a directory on the local file system.
 Specify a relative or absolute path in `path`.